Parenting a Child with ODD

 A child with an ODD diagnosis will often need to be corrected.
 Watch the video first.

 Tips for parents using Correcting Behaviors for ODD:

 - Be patient.
 You will more than likely have to do what the mother in the video did with her son.
 You will address the behavior but may need to return later to practice the new behavior when things are calm.
 This is ok.

 - Be sure they practice the new behavior (whatever you decide it to be) more than 3 times.
-The more practice, the more likely the new behavior will be ingrained and they will adopt it as a “new normal” behavior.
+The more practice, the more likely the new behavior will be ingrained, and they will adopt it as a “new normal” behavior.

 Modifying Decision Making for ODD

-Help your child find their own alternatives to negative behaviors using this method.
+When parenting a child with ODD, help your child find their own alternatives to negative behaviors using this method.
 By predetermining what course of action to take, your child will have a better chance at behaving appropriately in difficult situations.

 Tips for parents using Decision Making for ODD:

 - Let your child do as much of this method on their own as possible.
 Let them determine their own options.